-Except for our distribution of \$0.0326 per share to our stockholders of record as of June 17, 2005, we have not declared or paid any dividends on our common stock since our inception in May 2004.
+Except for our dividend of \$0.0326 per share to our stockholders of record as of June 17, 2005 and our dividend of \$0.1725 per share to our stockholders of record as of September 9, 2005, we have not declared or paid any dividends on our common stock since our inception in May 2004.
 We intend to generally distribute to our stockholders each year on a regular quarterly basis sufficient amounts of our REIT taxable income so as to avoid paying U.S. corporate income tax and excise tax on our earnings (other than the earnings of our taxable REIT subsidiary and TRS lessees, which are all subject to U.S. tax at regular corporate rates) and to qualify for the tax benefits afforded to REITs under the Code.
 In order to qualify as a REIT under the Code, we generally must make distributions to our stockholders each year in an amount equal to at least:

-- 90% of our REIT taxable income determined without regard to the dividends paid deduction, plus; - · 90% of the excess of our net income from foreclosure property over the tax imposed on such income by the Code, minus; - any excess non-cash income.
+- 90% of our REIT taxable income determined without regard to the dividends paid deduction, plus; - · 90% of the excess of our net income from foreclosure property over the tax imposed on such income by the Code, minus; - · any excess non-cash income.